This chapter describes the features provided by ECLiPSe

 External interface.

-For more information see chapter on page
+For more information see chapter

 .